worldturtlemedia/openweathermap-onecall/README.md

 You will need to obtain a API token from [OpenWeatherMap](https://openweathermap.org/price).

 The free tier does give you access to the "one-call" endpoint.
+A subscription is now required when using the OneCall API.
+If you receive a 401 when getting the forecast that is the reason.
+You must subscibe to their new pricing model.

 ## Usage